dribdat/awesome-hackathon/README.md

 These are applications that are specifically designed to run [hackathons](https://en.wikipedia.org/wiki/Hackathon), or which have effectively adapted for use in events of this type.
 In alphabetical order.
 Open source projects only.

-- [dribdat](https://github.com/hackathons-ftw/dribdat) - An online accelerator of Hackathons with Impact, based on open data and open web standards.
-Built using Python and Bootstrap.
+- [dribdat](https://github.com/dribdat/dribdat) - Hackathons with Impact, based on open data and web standards (Python)
 - [hackdash](https://github.com/impronunciable/hackdash) - Organize hackaton ideas into a dashboard.
-Built using Node.js and MongoDB.
+(Node.js, MongoDB)
 - [hackfoldr](https://github.com/hackfoldr/hackfoldr) - Organize gdoc and hackpad documents for hackathons.
+Created by g0v (Node.js)
+- [junctionapp](https://github.com/hackjunction/JunctionApp) -  All-in-one hackathon platform for organisers.
+Maintained by Junction (Node.js)
 - [quill](https://github.com/techx/quill) - A registration system designed especially for large hackathons.
-Built using Node.js by the HackMIT team.
+Maintained by HackMIT (Node.js)
-- [versusvirus-app](https://github.com/VersusVirus-Hackathons/VersusVirus-App) - Web application for managing registration to large online hackathons.
+- [versusvirus-app](https://github.com/VersusVirus-Hackathons/VersusVirus-App) - Managing team building at large online hackathons (Node.js)

 ## Tools